Post

 sudo yum install nvidia-container-toolkit

-For Zypper Users (openSUSE, SLES)
+If Using Zypper (openSUSE, SLES)

 2-Zypper-1.
-Configuring Repository for Package Download
+Configure the Repository for Package Downloads

 1